grem11n/blog/content/post/crossplane.md

 You only need to modify the Deployment and add required annotations there, secret manager path references, etc. I recommend you create a custom configuration for it and just apply it all together.
 Perhaps, it will be possible to use something different from Kubernetes Secrets in Crossplane in the future, will see.

-If you have installed Crossplane in a separate NameSpace, you should be able to validate installation with:
+If you have installed Crossplane in a separate namespace, you should be able to validate installation with:

 ```bash
 kubectl get all